Okay, so you have started learning how to play chess. But now you came to know about stalemate, right? So, what is a stalemate in chess?

 No, stalemate is not considered a win.
 Whenever a stalemate occurs by a legal move, then the game ends in a draw which no side wins or loses the game.

 Why Did Stalemate Happen In Chess?

-Stalemate generally happens when the king doesn’t gets enough room to move.
-For example, when a player doesn’t move the queen then it can block all the squares near the opponent king and leaving only the square where the opponent king stands as a safe square, which can result in a stalemate.
+Stalemate generally happens when the king doesn’t get enough room to move.
+For example, when a player doesn’t move the queen then it can block all the squares near the opponent king and leave only the square where the opponent king stands as a safe square, which can result in a stalemate.

 What Happens When A Stalemate Occurs In Chess?

 When a stalemate occurs, no player can win or lose and the game immediately ends in a draw.
 However, the move that produces stalemate must be a legal move.

 In checkmate, the king is in check while in stalemate the king is not in check.
 When a game ends in a checkmate the side who checkmates wins the game and the opponent loses.